abhi3700/evm-sol-hardhat-ts/README.md

 ## Thanks

-If you like it than you can put a star ⭐ on the repo.
+If you like it, then you can put a star ⭐ on the repo.